dcszhang/accelerate_eitray/README.md

   This directory corresponds to the “Free field” dataset used in the paper.
 It contains acoustic field data simulated in a free field (an open area without obstacles), which is used to study the behavior of sound waves in an ideal propagation environment.

 - **GuangzhouScase:**
   This directory corresponds to the “city” dataset.
-It includes geometric information for urban environments such as buildings, roads, and terrain.
-This dataset is used to simulate the propagation and reflection of sound waves in a complex urban setting.
+It includes geometric information for urban environments such as buildings, roads, and terrain, and is used to simulate the propagation and reflection of sound waves in a complex urban setting.

 To view these datasets, run: